bastiion/ScalaWordNet/README.md

 to be more idiomatic Scala and less Python.
 (C)opyright 2015, all rights reserved.
 Published under the GNU General Public License v2+.

-The file `WordNetTest` gives an overview of the API.
+The file `WordNetTest.scala` gives an overview of the API.

 Background: